jayrek-fst/FlutterTraining/README.md

 # FlutterTraining

 In preparation for the deployment to the future projects.
-Be familiar and solidity the knowledge in Flutter development.
+Be familiar and solidify the knowledge in Flutter development.

 TEST: Migration from Native Fumiya app to Flutter